AllFullPower/Enterprise-Lab-Windows-Server-AD-DS-Deployment/README.md

 <br/>

 ## Step 7: Adding a Workstation and obtaining IP from DHCP Server
-Obtained an IP address and checking DNS configurations.
-I was able to:
+Added a new workstation (A Windows 10 VM) and I was able to:
 - Login into an account made from the powershell script.
 - Get an IP address through DCHP.
 - Confirm the DNS configurations.